l7mp/learning-go/99-labs/02-webapps/README.md

 ## A basic web service

 One of the greatest strengths of Go lies in the its suitability for developing web applications.
-It offers a HTTP server as part of the standard library, guarantees great performance, and it is easy to deploy as a container into Kubernetes.
+It offers a HTTP server as part of the standard library, it guarantees great performance, and the compiled binary is easy to deploy as a container into Kubernetes.
 This exercise will walk you through building a basic "hello-world" web application with Go.

 ### Initialize a Go module